asdface1/Youtify/README.md

 Accessed at [localhost:3000](localhost:3000)

 ## Electron
-To run the application in an Electron app, run
+To run the application as an Electron app, run
 ```sh
 npm start
 ```